redom/redom-cli/README.md

 redom
 ```
 ## Notice
-Windows is not supported at the moment.
+Probably won't work on Windows at the moment.